Need help? Call +971 4 456 1940

 Canadians are generally polite, friendly, and informal.
 They value honesty, transparency, collaboration, and consensus.
 They prefer direct communication but avoid confrontation or criticism.
 They expect punctuality, professionalism, and courtesy from their business partners.

-Business Practices in Canada
+Exploring Business Practices in the Canadian Context

 Business culture and etiquette practices in Canada are influenced by a mix of British, French, and North American traditions.
 Canadian business culture is generally polite, professional, and formal, with a strong emphasis on respect, equality, and fairness.
 Here are some key aspects of business culture and etiquette in Canada: